How to Eat For Energy: 7 Powerful Superfood

 You're Dehydrated

 How much water do you drink each day?
-It's estimated that 75% of Americans are dehydrated, which may be why so many of us are tired all the time.
+It's estimated that 75% of Americans are dehydrated, which may be why many of us are tired.

 Dehydration contributes to low energy by reducing your blood circulation.
 And without good circulation and oxygen flow, it's harder for your body to produce energy.

-The minimum amount of water you need each day isn't a one-size-fits-all equation.
+The minimum amount of water you need daily isn't a one-size-fits-all equation.

 You can find out roughly how much water your body needs with this equation:

-Your body weight in pounds / 2 = ____ ounces of water you should be drinking each day.
+Your body weight in pounds / 2 = ____ ounces of water you should drink daily.

-Of course, you'll want to drink extra water on hot days, after intense exercise and when drinking dehydrating beverages, such as coffee or alcohol.
-Other lifestyle factors such as a lack of exercise and chronic stress can also contribute to low energy levels.
+Of course, you'll want to drink extra water on hot days, after intense exercise, and when drinking dehydrating beverages like coffee or alcohol.
+Lifestyle factors like a lack of exercise and chronic stress can also contribute to low energy levels.

-Regular exercise can help regulate your sleep and wake cycle, and promote deeper sleep, which contributes to more energy throughout the day.
-Stressful emotions, such as worry and anxiety, can also be draining and make you tired.
+Regular exercise can help regulate your sleep and wake cycle and promote deeper sleep, contributing to more energy throughout the day.
+Stressful emotions, such as worry and anxiety, can also be draining and tire you.

 Luckily, many powerful superfoods have nutritional properties that can help improve some of these lifestyle habits.

-While certain changes are up to you to make, such as drinking more water, some superfoods can help promote natural body detox, stress relief and contain energizing B vitamins.
+While certain changes are up to you, such as drinking more water, some superfoods can help promote natural body detox and stress relief and contain energizing B vitamins.

-You never know, adding these superfoods to your diet could energize you so much that you forget about the double cappuccino altogether.
+Adding these superfoods to your diet could energize you so much that you forget about the double cappuccino.
 Here's how to eat for energy with these 7 powerful superfoods.

 1. Maca Root

-Adaptogenic herbs are known for being naturally energizing without the jitters, which makes maca root a healthier coffee replacement.
-In fact, maca's coffee-like, bitter flavor is used in many caffeine-free, herbal alternatives to coffee.
+Adaptogenic herbs are known for naturally energizing without the jitters, making maca root a healthier coffee replacement.
+Maca's coffee-like, bitter flavor is used in many caffeine-free, herbal alternatives to coffee.

 Maca is also said to be rich in several of the B vitamins needed for energy production.

-You can take maca as a nutritional supplement in capsules, or as a powder which can be added to smoothies and cold-pressed juices.
+You can take maca as a nutritional supplement in capsules or as a powder added to smoothies and cold-pressed juices.
 Maca root can be found at your local health food store.

 2. Wheat Grass